technologiesubtile/RxTx_WLAN_booster/README.md

 https://rfsparkling.com/blog/2019/08/30/modifying-edup-ep-ab007-4w-bi-directional-wifi-amplifier-for-oa-100-eshail-satellite-operation-non-stop-tx-mode/

-I myself do not find these modifications very rewarding because they are messy, the power output increase is marginal and if Tx input power is set to 100 mW full scale, the Tx should not drop out in the silent breaks anyway.
+Personally i do not find these modifications very rewarding because they are delicate or irreversible, the power output increase is marginal and if Tx input power is set to 100 mW full scale, the Tx should not drop out in the silent breaks anyway.
 So i will concentrate on adding a distinct port that connects to the Rx input of the SDR.

 ![P4022700](https://user-images.githubusercontent.com/96028811/231276899-d7849688-a6c9-4a83-8800-4f614ad572c6.JPG)